 We will be joined by polar dogs, which will pull safety equipment and the participants’ extra clothing by sledge.

-A mandatory planning meeting will be held on the day one, at 3pm.
-The earliest possible departure is after 6pm on day four.
-If possible, we recommend departing on day five so you have time for a pleasant dinner after we return from the cycling trip.
+The earliest possible departure from Alta can occur on day five (Tuesday) after 18:00 (6 p.m.).
+If you have time, we recommend departing on day six, so we have time for a pleasant dinner after the fatbiking trip.

-The tour price includes: transport, all meals, three nights’ accommodation, sauna, dog support, guide and banquet dinner.
-(Twin share)
+The tour price includes transport, all meals, accommodation, sauna, dog support and guide.

 Have a look at this video to get an impression on how to dress while cycling in the cold.